bytezn/omssearch/readme.md

 http://www.cloudlogic.expert/single-post/2016/09/05/The-Software-Defined-Datacentre

-This repo contains samples of OMS searches that you could use to explore your hybrid infrastructure.
+This repo contains samples of OMS searches that you could use to explore your hybrid infrastructure in near-realtime.
 Using OMS Log Analytics, these custom searches provide some cool examples and shows how easy it is to query complex environments with infrastructure, applications, and many other hidden problematic secrets.

 You are free to download these searches, use them and change them as you see fit.